7 Ashwagandha Benefits for Women

 How Can I Incorporate Ashwagandha Into My Diet?

 The most common way to incorporate ashwagandha into your diet is through a capsule or loose powder.
 Look for powders or capsules that use only the root.
 While the leaves do have their benefits, 100% ashwagandha root is the best quality.
-Ashwagandha powder assimilates the best in the body, and can be added to smoothies, hot beverages, and baked into desserts.
-It adds a nutty, bitter, and sweet taste.
+Ashwagandha powder assimilates best with the body, and can be added to smoothies, hot beverages, and baked into desserts.
+It adds a nutty, bitter-sweet taste.